PySPH: a Python-based framework for smoothed particle hydrodynamics: Implementation, usage, and design

 \subsubsection{Setting up the integrator}

 The last part of the code is the application's \code{create_solver} method.
 A simple implementation of this method is shown below.

 Listing~\ref{lst:ex:create_solver} demonstrates a simple \code{create_solver} implementation.
 Here we instantiate the kernel to be used, PySPH provides many standard kernels (which are also implemented in Python but are not shown here).
 We import the standard \code{CubicSpline} kernel.
 We then create an integrator which defines how the particles are to be integrated.
 We use a \code{EulerIntegrator} and define a stepper which describes how the properties are stepped in time.
-Finally a \code{Solver} is created which puts these together along with time step and total time for integration and returns the instance.
-The \code{pfreq} parameter is the print frequency and in the above, output is written every 10 iterations.
+Finally, a \code{Solver} is created which puts these together along with the time step, total time for integration, and returns the instance.
+The \code{Solver} instance manages the time integration.
+Note that here the time step is set directly whereas the time step is typically chosen carefully based on stability considerations.
+The \code{pfreq} parameter is the output frequency and in the above, output files are written every 10 iterations.

 Listing~\ref{lst:integrator} shows the complete implementation of the integrator and stepper.
 They use similar conventions with the properties all prefixed with \code{d_} and the integrator stepper methods being called once for each particle.
 The integrator provides a \code{compute_accelerations()} method that computes the RHS using the equations provided.
 This method also updates the neighbor information before computing the accelerations.
-The \code{stage1()} method calls the stepper for each particle array defined and \code{update_domain()}, performs any periodicity related modifications if needed.
+The \code{stage1()} method calls the stepper for each particle array defined, and \code{update_domain()} performs any periodicity related modifications if needed.
 The \code{do_post_stage} method allows users to attach callbacks to perform operations after each stage is completed.
 Together, these implement the interactions of the particles and the solution of the ODEs as shown in Fig.~\ref{fig:euler-integrator}.

 This is a complete example and the repository supporting this article (\url{gitlab.com/pypr/pysph_paper}) includes a complete file that can be executed.
 When executed, this solves the dam break problem with SPH.
 We have only shown the features of PySPH necessary for this simple application.
+The application features many other methods that may be used to configure the application.
+For example, one may override \code{add_user_options} to add any additional command line argument options, \code{create_domain} to set periodic or mirror boundary conditions, \code{post_process} to post-process the simulation data.
+The \code{pre_step, post_step, post_stage} methods are called before or after each timestep or after each stage of the integrator is complete respectively and execute any Python code.
+Finally, one may also subclass the application we have just created, and override a few methods to change its behavior.